The AI life cycle for business: basics for successful AI projects

 This work should be done in iterations; thus, you have checkpoints to decide if you keep on going this way or change direction.
 If everything goes well, it’s time to make a pilot plan.

-The outcome of the third stage of the AI life cycle:
+The outcome of the third stage of the AI project cycle:

 • The idea is validated as well as it can be at the moment, but more testing is required.